 A lot of G Suite admins turn to the Google Collaborative Inbox, because — it is made by Google.
 And they make awesome products.
 But, not this one.

-Let me tell you straight up: when you start using the Google collaborative inbox, the first thing you will realize is that it is not that collaborative, ironically.
+When you start using the Google Collaborative Inbox, the first thing you will realize is that it is not collaborative at all.

-Your team will find it very difficult to use the Collaborative Inbox
+1. Your team will struggle to use the Google Collaborative Inbox

 Your team will have to spend a lot of time just getting used to it.
-The worst part is that they will hate it even when they do get used to it.
-The UI is not intuitive like Gmail (which has an awesome UI).
+The UI is not intuitive like Gmail (I love Gmail.
+I am sure you do too!).